Governor: Search for Kentucky flood victims could take weeks

 The floodwaters raging through Appalachia were so swift that some people trapped in their homes couldn’t be immediately reached, said Floyd County Judge-Executive Robbie Williams.

-“We’ve still got a lot of searching to do,” said Jerry Stacy, the emergency management director in Perry County.
+“We’ve still got a lot of searching to do,” said Jerry Stacy, the county's emergency management director.

 More than 330 people have sought shelter, Beshear said.
 And with property damage so extensive, the governor opened an online portal for donations to the victims.

-Beshear predicted that would take more than a year to fully rebuild.
+Beshear predicted that it would take more than a year to fully rebuild.

-The governor got a look at the flooding Friday aboard a helicopter.
+The governor got a look at the flooding from aboard a helicopter Friday.

 “Hundreds of homes, the ballfields, the parks, businesses under more water than I think any of us have ever seen in that area,” the governor said.
 “Absolutely impassable in numerous spots.
 Just devastating.”